NikkNakk/Brightwork-Theme/README.md

 I decided on the name of Brightwork Theme.
 In nautical terms, Brightwork is the polished metalwork on ships.
 If a desktop is symbolic of a ship, it made sense to me that the theme is analogous to the aesthetic of the ship.
 My hope is that Brightwork can become a polished theme like the brightwork of a ship.

-I want to open the name of this theme to the public.
-My only hope is that the name remains in the nautical setting.
-If it is decided to change the name, we will do a public poll on the new name.
+The name is still open to public, but I have not heard a request for any other names so far.

 **Feature Request**

 One of the large aspects for the vision of the theme was to enable user choice.

-I having been taking requests already, but I want to make this a more official part of the theme and its development.
+To request a feature please submit an issue and tag it as a enhancement.
+Follow the instructions od the issue template.

 **Involvement**

 I will be looking for help with the development of this theme.
-If you are interested, keep following for more details!.
+If you are interested, please reach out or make a pull request.

-   * Special thanks: JoshStrobl, JacekJagosz, EbonJaeger, and Staudey for their contributions to the theme already!
+   * Special thanks: Josh Strobl, JacekJagosz, EbonJaeger, and Staudey for their contributions to the theme already!
 It has been a big help.

 # Brightwork Theme Guidelines (Development)
 This project begun just as something for myself.
 I had zero experience when I started, so I read a bunch of resources before I begun.
 One thing that became clear was that a proper guideline determined the success of a theme, ui, or ux.
 Here are the guidelines I wrote up for myself when I was making this theme for myself that I have adapted for this Readme and the continued development of the theme (These guidelines are a work in progress and open to change as well).